By Yeun Byun, Founder, Soaps of 7 Flowers

 Can my family and I get safe cleaning products and other essentials we’ll need to weather this storm?
 We’ve seen scarcity and panic buying before, but typically just for a day or two before a predicted storm.
 During these unprecedented times, scarcity drives many of our purchasing and consuming behaviors.

-The good news is there are more than a few ways to break our reliance on store-bought cleaning products in favor of cleaner, safer, and, in some cases, less expensive DIY versions you can make at home.
+The good news is there are more than a few ways to break our reliance on store-bought cleaning products in favor of cleaner, safer, and, in some cases, less expensive DIY cleaning products you can make at home.
 That’s right.
 You can create your very own safe cleaning products and rest assured knowing that your hands, body, and household surfaces are clean and safe to use.

-In this article, you’ll learn how to make safe cleaning products including bar soap, all-purpose spray cleaner, and laundry detergent powder.
+In this article, you’ll learn how to make DIY cleaning products including bar soap, all-purpose spray cleaner, and laundry detergent powder.
 With the exception of the soap base for the bar soap, all other ingredients are easy to find at your local hardware or grocery store.

 DIY Bar Soap